RenatoEsposito1999/Multi-Modal-Emotion-Classification/README.md

 ### Setting up the Environment
 To replicate the development environment, you can use Conda.
 The `.yml` files required for creating the environment are located in the `envs` directory.

-To create the environment in in a windows system, run:
+To create the environment in a windows system, run:

 ```bash
 conda env create -f envs/environment_windows.yml
 conda activate cognitive_robotics_env
 ```
-To create the environment in in a windows system, run:
+To create the environment in a linux system, run:
 ```bash
 conda env create -f envs/environment_linux.yml
 conda activate cognitive_robotics_env